addr2data/aws-certification-prep/README.rst

 In addition to certification, I want to become a highly skilled user of AWS services.
 I have a small, but reasonable budget for AWS spend each month.
 Combine that with the 'free tier eligibility' of the new account I created for this project and I should be able to get a decent amount of hands-on experience.
 My goal is to work primarily with the AWS CLI, but I also want to get comfortable writing Python scripts that leverage the API directly, so Boto3 (the AWS Python SDK) will be a necessity.

 I have created this public GitHub project to force myself to be more organized and methodical in my approach.
-I am building out this project, as a training resource for others.
+I am building out this project as a training resource for others.
 I know this approach will help me greatly, but I sincerely hope others will find value in it.

 **I expect this project to be a work-in-progress for at least 12 months.**